Nivakaran-S/Sparrow-Agent/README.md

-# Sparrow Agent Chatbot - Advanced Agentic AI System
+# Sparrow Agent Chatbot - Parcel Consolidation And Tracking Agentic AI System

 ## Overview
 Welcome to Sparrow, a cutting-edge agentic AI chatbot engineered with LangGraph and powered by Groq's high-performance LLM.
 Designed for a parcel consolidation and tracking platform, Sparrow exemplifies scalable, intelligent automation, delivering seamless user assistance through sophisticated natural language processing and dynamic workflow orchestration.
 This project is a testament to modern AI engineering, blending modularity, efficiency, and extensibility.